 For more information about research, please call our main office at 412-692-6438.

-Children's Hospital of Pittsburgh of UPMC is a leader in the use and implantation of vagus nerve stimulation to treat pediatric epilepsy, performing 60 vagus nerve stimulator (VNS) implantations in 2009, more than any other pediatric hospital in the United States.
+Children's Hospital of Pittsburgh of UPMC is a leader in the use and implantation of vagus nerve stimulation to treat epilepsy in children.
+We performed 60 VNS implants in 2009, more than any other pediatric hospital in the United States.
 Children's has ranked in the top two pediatric hospitals in the United States in the implantation of VNS devices since 2005.

 A VNS is a device used to treat seizures when seizure drugs are not effective and surgery is not possible.
 VNS consists of a pacemaker-like generator that is implanted in the chest wall and is programmed by the physician to stimulate the vagus nerve in the neck.
 Thin wires are threaded under the skin and woven around the vagus nerve in the neck.
 This device often reduces the frequency of seizures and can also be activated by a patient or caregiver to stop seizures just as they are beginning.